officialBidao/bidao-block-explorer/README.md

 ## Bidao Block Explorer

-Blockexplorer for the Bidao Blockchain.
+Block Explorer for the Bidao Blockchain.

 ## Screenshot